-A hospice team will focus on the quality of life of a person, and provide pain management, emotional and spiritual support tailored to meet the wishes and needs of the individual and family.
+The goal of hospice is to allow people with a life-limiting illness to live fully and comfortably with the precious time they have left.
+A hospice team will focus on the quality of life of the whole person and provide pain management, emotional and spiritual support tailored to meet the wishes and needs of the individual and family.
 This care is provided through a multidisciplinary team of experts and specialists – among them nurses, doctors, social workers, spiritual advisors, and trained volunteers.
-Everyone works together with the person who is dying, the caregiver, and/or the family.
+Everyone works together with the caregiver, and/or the family, and the person who is in the last phase of their life,

-The hospice team, together with the patient and family, will develop a plan of care.
+The hospice team, together with the patient and family, will develop a plan of care to support their goals.
 A member of the hospice team visits regularly, and someone is usually available by phone — 24 hours a day, seven days a week.

 People often don’t begin hospice care soon enough to take full advantage of the support it can provide.
 Starting hospice early in the disease process may result in additional months of meaningful and quality time with loved ones.

-A person can be enrolled in hospice when a healthcare provider believes that should the person’s illness or disease take its natural course, he or she would die within six months.
-However, this can be very difficult to predict, and it is not unusual for people to be on hospice longer than six months.
+A person can be enrolled in hospice when a health care provider believes that should the person’s illness or disease take its natural course, he or she would die within six months.
+However, this can be difficult to predict, and it is not unusual for people to be on hospice longer than six months.

 Medicare covers all aspects of hospice care and services, and Medicaid offers similar coverage.
 If you are under the age of 65, it is best to check with your insurance company to find out what costs are covered.
 Many insurance plans provide some coverage for hospice care.